(20 ILCS 3960/6)

-(c-5) Any written review or findings of the Board staff concerning an application for a permit must be made available to the public at least 14 calendar days before the meeting of the State Board at which the review or findings are considered.
+(c-5) Any written review or findings of the Board staff set forth in the State Board Staff Report concerning an application for a permit must be made available to the public and the applicant at least 14 calendar days before the meeting of the State Board at which the review or findings are considered.
 The applicant and members of the public may submit, to the State Board, written responses regarding the facts set forth in the review or findings of the Board staff.
-Members of the public shall have until 10 days before the meeting of the State Board to submit any written response concerning the Board staff's written review or findings.
+Members of the public and the applicant shall have until 10 days before the meeting of the State Board to submit any written response concerning the Board staff's written review or findings.
 The Board staff may revise any findings to address corrections of factual errors cited in the public response.
 At the meeting, the State Board may, in its discretion, permit the submission of other additional written materials.

 (d) Upon receipt of an application for a permit, the State Board shall

 approve and authorize the issuance of a permit if it finds (1) that the

 applicant is fit, willing, and able to provide a proper standard of

 health care service for the community with particular regard to the